tatecarson/s-24-dad-350-recording-sessions/content/projects.md

 # Project 4 - Final project

-Make a reccording with 4 or more performers, this can include overdubs.
+Make a recording with 4 or more performers, this can include overdubs.